Why Weißensee and Karlshorst are the new districts of the future

 Karlshorst: The location that speaks for itself

-- Good connections without hustle and bustle, perfect for anyone who needs a connection to the city but doesn't want to live in the middle of the hustle and bustle.
+- Good connections without the hustle and bustle, perfect for anyone who needs a connection to the city but doesn't want to live in the middle of the hustle and bustle.

 - A real neighborhood, not just a cluster of new buildings, but a mature environment with schools, daycare centers, and local amenities.